basho/riak_core/docs/claim-version4.md

 io:format("~s\n", [riak_core_claim_binring_alg:show(BinRing, {2, 1})]).
 A3 A1 A2 A4 A1 A2 A3 A4 A1 A2 A3 A4 A1 A2 A3 A4 (0 violations)
 ```

+# Different target n_vals - nodes and locations

+The default setting is to have a target_n_val of 4 for nodes, and a target_n_val of 3 for locations.
+There will be some situations though, where a more optimal configuration would have been found by increasing the target_n_vals, and in particular matching the location and node n_val.
+With higher n_vals there is a higher chance of an unsolveable configuration, and when the `riak admin cluster plan` function is called the operator would be notified of these violations.
+In that case it will be possible to clear the plan, change these settings on the claimaint node (indicated with a `(C)` in the plan), and re-plan with alternative settings - to see if the outcome is preferable, perhaps as it reduces the number of required transfers.

+The plan function under claim_v4 will always return the same answer with the same configuration.
+So reverting any changes and re-planning will return to the original plan.

 # Solvable configurations